techllen/car-dealership-pt1-console/ReadME.txt

 * As a customer, I can view my remaining payments for a car.
 * As an employee, I can view all payments.
 * As the system, I can calculate the monthly payment.

+2. Purpose
+Is a JAVA console-based application for precticing how to code in java.

+3.INSTALLATION AND UTILIZATION
+-Download the repository
+-Import the code into your IDE of choice
+-Change the Links for serialized files according to where your project is located in the computer -Run the app through Driver.java file

+4.LICENCE INFORMATION

+GNU General Public License v3.0

+NOTE:Refer to licence file in the repository.